 Why is it called Buddha Belly?

 Under most circumstances, the culms of Bambusa ventricosa grow more compact, with shorter internodes that bulge out in the middle.
 So unlike most of the more common bamboos, with their stick-straight canes, the bulbous culms of this variety look like chubby little bellies.
-And when you think of chubby bellies in Southeast Asia, it’s hard not to think of the laughing Buddha.
+And when you think of chubby bellies in Southeast Asia, it’s hard not to think of the iconic Laughing Buddha.

-Of course, nearly every variety of bamboo has a look of tranquil elegance.
-But to the untrained eye, most types of bamboo look very similar.
 Buddha Belly’s distinctive shape is what gives the plant its unusual appeal.
 Also, in addition to the bulging bellies, the canes will sometimes grow in a zigzag, rather than simply upright.
 Neither straight nor narrow, this plant has real character.

 And naturally, it doesn’t hurt to have a great name.
 Invoking the name of Buddha adds an air of majesty to the plant.
 At the same time, the mention of his belly brings a sense of levity to the situation.

 One of the most highly sought-after subspecies is the Yellow Buddha Belly Bamboo (Bambusa ventricosa ‘Kimmei’).
 The young shoots come up green, but gradually turn to yellow, sometimes producing some beautiful stripes.
-The Yellow Buddha can easily get up 40 or 50 feet tall, but the bottom few feet are usually bare, leaving the handsome culms visibly exposed.
+The Yellow Buddha can easily get up to 40 or 50 feet tall, but the bottom few feet are usually bare, leaving the handsome culms visibly exposed.

 One of the most important things to understand about bamboo, when you plant it in your garden, is how it grows.
 Some running bamboos are incredibly aggressive and must be vigilantly contained.
 Other clumping varieties are pretty tame.
 And some are downright unpredictable.